Head of Campus: Tanya McGaughey

 Our school offers Language and Culture, where our students learn Mabuyag Island's traditional language and the cultural protocols and expectations.

-The Bible, Mabuyag Island cultural protocols and expectations as well as DET Standards of Practice and Code of Conduct uphold the Christian and ‘gud paisan’ ethos that underlies the expected YUMI culture and systems of our campus.
+The Bible, Mabuyag Island cultural protocols and expectations as well as departmental Standards of Practice and Code of Conduct uphold the Christian and ‘gud paisan’ ethos that underlies the expected YUMI culture and systems of our campus.
 Our Restorative Practices approach to relationships acknowledges that healthy relationships are vital for our lives, our learning, and our school community.
 Our aim is for students to develop a sense of responsibility for their own behaviour and an understanding of how the way in which they treat others has consequences that can either enhance or harm relationships.

-History of Education on Mabuiag Island:
+History of education on Mabuyag Island

 Mabuyag Island features mounds of basaltic rocks, lightly vegetated and mostly well-watered.
 Like its closest neighbours (Moa and Badu Islands), Mabuyag is part of the old submerged land bridge that once connected Cape York to Papua New Guinea.